Code-the-Dream-School/python-essentials-v1/lessons/05Data Cleaning and Validation.md

 **Lesson Overview**

-**Learning objective:** Students will learn techniques for presenting data, transforming DataFrames, handling missing data, transforming data types, and identifying and removing duplicate records to ensure data quality.
-This lesson will provide foundational skills necessary for cleaning raw data, ensuring it's ready for effective analysis.
-Data cleaning is a key area for data analysts and engineers.
-You have already done some data cleaning in assignment 3, and data cleaning will be covered in lesson 6 in more depth, so as to introduce various data cleaning techniques and show how they may be combined.
+**Learning Objectives:** Students will learn essential data cleaning and transformation techniques in Pandas, including handling missing values, outliers, and duplicates.
+They will also use pivot tables, the apply() method, and column-wise operations to reshape and enrich datasets.

 ### Topics

 1. **Pivot Tables**: A way to present summary data.
 2. **Transforming DataFrames with apply()**: A flexible way to create new columns by combining column entries from existing columns.
-3. **What is Data Cleaning?**: An introduction to the concepts of data cleaning.
+3. **Intro to Data Cleaning**: Identifying dirty data; understanding standardization, outliers, deduplication, and validation.
 4. **Handling Missing Data**: Removing rows with `dropna()`, replacing values with `fillna()`.
 5. **Data Transformation**: Converting data types, reformatting dates, **feature engineering**, **data discretization**.
 6. **Removing Duplicates**: Identifying and removing duplicate records.